Family Guy: Awards

 Family Guy and its cast have been nominated for 27 Emmy Awards, with 8 wins.
 MacFarlane won the Outstanding Voice-Over Performance award for his performance as Stewie; Murphy and MacFarlane won the Outstanding Music and Lyrics award for the song "You Got a Lot to See" from the episode "Brian Wallows and Peter's Swallows"; Steven Fonti won the Outstanding Individual Achievement in Animation award for his storyboard work in the episode "No Chris Left Behind"; and Greg Colton won the Outstanding Individual Achievement in Animation award for his storyboard work in the episode "Road to the Multiverse".
 The show was nominated for eleven Annie Awards, and won three times, twice in 2006 and once in 2008.
 In 2009, it was nominated for an Emmy for Outstanding Comedy Series, becoming the first animated program to be nominated in this category since The Flintstones in 1961.
 The Simpsons was almost nominated in 1993, but voters were hesitant to pit cartoons against live action programs.
 The show was nominated for a Grammy in 2011.
 Family Guy has been nominated and has won various other awards, including the Teen Choice Awards and the People's Choice Awards.
 In the 1,000th issue of Entertainment Weekly, Brian Griffin was selected as the dog for "The Perfect TV Family".
 Wizard Magazine rated Stewie the 95th-greatest villain of all time.
-British newspaper The Times rated Family Guy as the 45th-best American show in 2009.
-IGN ranked Family Guy at number seven in the "Top 100 Animated Series" and number six in the "Top 25 Primetime Animated Series of All Time".
+British newspaper The Times rated Family Guy the 45th-best American show in 2009.
+IGN ranked Family Guy number seven in the "Top 100 Animated Series" and number six in the "Top 25 Primetime Animated Series of All Time".
 Empire named it the twelfth-greatest TV show of all time in 2008.
-In 2005 viewers of the UK television channel Channel 4 voted Family Guy at number 5 on their list of the 100 Greatest Cartoons.
+In 2005, viewers of the UK television channel Channel 4 voted Family Guy number 5 on their list of the 100 Greatest Cartoons.
 Brian was awarded the 2009 Stoner of the Year award by High Times for the episode "420", marking the first time an animated character received the honor.
 In 2004 and 2007, TV Guide ranked Family Guy number 12 and number 15 in their list of top cult shows ever.
-Family Guy has garnered six Golden Reel Awards nominations, winning three times.
+Family Guy has garnered six Golden Reel Awards nominations, winning three.
 In 2013, TV Guide ranked Family Guy the ninth Greatest TV Cartoon of All Time.